10 Warning Signs That Your Content Creation System Sucks

 Slow growth is still growth.
 Sign a 6-month contract.
 Only panic if you’re stuck at zero.

-Now, here’s where it gets tricky.
 When you’re juggling between writing for platforms, sending emails, and whatnot, you might find yourself drowning in tasks and lacking the time to create something to sell.
-It’s like being a street performer, juggling flaming torches while riding a unicycle.
-Sooner or later, something’s got to give.

-But Here’s the Kicker: People won’t pay you unless you have something to sell.
+But your subscribers won’t send you money unless you have something to sell.

 Shocking, I know.